 - Learn to apply industrial and systems engineering techniques to the improvement of health systems

-- Be immersed in clinical processes and procedures and will have the opportunity to pilot tests of change,
+- Become immersed in clinical processes and procedures and have the opportunity to pilot tests of change

 - Submit a manuscript to a medical quality or systems engineering journal and/or present work as a conference poster or presentation.

-An annual stipend is provided by the VA Office of Academic Affiliations; fellows with a master’s degree earn approximately $33,000 and fellows with a PhD earn approximately $45,000.
+An annual stipend is provided to all fellows.
+For 2015, the stipend will be $32,500 for master’s level fellows and $46,000 for fellows with a PhD.
 Benefits such as leave and health insurance are also offered to fellows.

 Graduates of the program have gone on to careers in:

 - Hospital quality improvement (Boston Children’s, VA Boston)

 - Operations research (VA Health Services Research and Development)